fastn-community/hero-design-template/README.md

 In the "DEFINE YOUR HERO COMPONENTS" section, you will find placeholders for implementing the Hero components of your Hero.

-For the `Hero` component, you need to use the following headers (Hero details):
+For the `Hero` component, you need to use the following properties (Hero details):

-**Note:** These headers will be used by the users for filling in their information.
-It's mandatory to use all these headers while creating your component.
+**Note:** These properties will be used by the users for filling in their information.
+It's mandatory to use all these properties while creating your component.

 #### Hero stack